salleh/salleh/README.md

 - 👋 Hi, I’m @salleh
 - 👀 I’m interested in many subjects, the world is a wonderful place.
 Engage me on new ideas and I'll gladly enjoy myself learning new things everyday.
-- 🌱 I’m currently learning flutter, spring boot, stellar blockchain
+- 🌱 I’m currently learning flutter, spring boot, stellar blockchain and a hella lots of other stuff
 - 💞️ I’m looking to collaborate on building decentralise application on blockchains
 - 📫 How to reach me: mail me at sallehuddin-At-gmail.com | tweet me at @SallehAbdLatif